alturismo/xteve/README.md

 Discord: https://discordapp.com/channels/465222357754314767/465222357754314773

-some small script lines cause i personally use tvheadend and get playlist for xteve and cp xml data to tvheadend
+some small script lines cause i personally use tvheadend and get playlist for xteve and cp xml data to tvheadend added now grab xmltv from tvheadend as source for xteve

 so, credits to the programmers, i just putted this together in a docker to fit my needs